Jingying-yu/Shanghai_population_change/README.md

 Other re-established datasets can be found on the [Virtual Shanghai Research Platform](https://www.virtualshanghai.net).

 ## File Structure

 The repo is structured as:

 -   `data/01-raw_data` contains the raw data as obtained from X.
 -   `data/02-analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

 Aspects of the paper content and code were written with the help of the large language model, ChatGPT 4o.

 The entire chat history is available in inputs/llms/usage.txt.

+## Checklist

+1. Datasheet
+2. Upload Sketchs
+3. Introduction
+4. Data Methodology
+5. Model Justification
+6. Results
+7. Discussion Refine
+8. Appendix Model Testing